grace-notes/website/contents/topics/life-of-christ.md

 Someone must provide information so that the change is in fact available.

-Christ’s strategy for the parables.
+#### Christ’s strategy for the parables

 “And He was speaking the word to them with many such parables as they were able to hear, but He was explaining everything privately to His own disciples.
 So that what was spoken through the prophet might be fulfilled, saying, ‘I will open My mouth in parables; I will utter things which have been hidden since the foundation of the world.’”

 Mark employs the Greek phrase TOIAUTAIS PARABOLOAIS POLLAIS - many such parables.